DesireeParan/Products-listing-using-vuetify-and-fakestore-api/README.md

 ---

-For more details, see the code in each component and the comments throughout the project.
+For more details, see the code in each component.

 <img src="src/assets/image1.png">
 <img src="src/assets/image2.png">